AdobeDocs/photoshop-api-docs/README.md

 For optimal processing, please make sure the embedded smart object that you want to replace only contains alphanumeric characters in it's name.

-### Text layers
+### Text layers (`New!`)

 The Photoshop APIs currently support creating and editing of Text Layer with different fonts, character styles and paragraph styles.
+The set of text attributes that can be edited is listed below:
+- Edit the text
+- Change the font (See the `Fonts` section for more info)
+- Edit the font size
+- Edit the text decoration (bold, italic, etc)
+- Edit the text orientation (horizontal/vertical)
+- Edit the paragraph alignment (centered, justified, etc)
+- Edit the font weight

 The API's are documented [here](https://adobedocs.github.io/photoshop-api-docs/#api-Photoshop-document_operations)